sichanyoo/sort-algo-visu/README.md

 This is an interactive sorting algorithm visualizer made to help you understand sorting algorithms more intuitively.

-This web app shows you real-time animation of how a sorting algorithm sorts randomized vertical bars in the ascending order (left to right).
+This interactive web app shows you real-time animation of how a sorting algorithm you choose sorts randomized vertical bars in the ascending order (left to right).

 Below image is what unsorted and newly generated array of bars look like!